Heapy/awesome-kotlin/README.md

 * [adrielcafe/HAL](https://github.com/adrielcafe/HAL) - A non-deterministic finite-state machine for Android &amp; JVM that won't let you down.
 * [coil-kt/coil](https://github.com/coil-kt/coil) - Image loading for Android backed by Kotlin Coroutines.
 * [levibostian/Shutter-Android](https://github.com/levibostian/Shutter-Android) - an Android library to take photos, record videos, pick images/videos from gallery, with ease.
 Written in Kotlin.
+* [skydoves/balloon](https://github.com/skydoves/balloon) - A lightweight popup like tooltips, fully customizable with arrow and animations.
 * [ChuckerTeam/chucker](https://github.com/ChuckerTeam/chucker) - An on-device network inspection tool for Android.
 * [rosariopfernandes/firecoil](https://github.com/rosariopfernandes/firecoil) - Display images stored in Cloud Storage for Firebase using Coil.
 * [skydoves/Only](https://github.com/skydoves/Only) - An easy way to persist and run code block only as many times as necessary on Android.